rosell-dk/webp-express/README.txt

 == Upgrade Notice ==

-= 0.7.1 =
+= 0.8.0 =
-This version added option to provide conversion service to other sites!
+New converter and miscellaneous improvements